Open Science Policies - Open Access Policy

 -

-A Version of Record (VoR) is the final version of the book, book chapter or monograph, as published, after it has been edited and formatted by the publisher.
+The Version of Record (VoR) is the final version of the book, book chapter, or monograph, as published, after being edited and formatted by the publisher.

 -

-Retention of rights means that copyright is not transferred to the publisher.
-These are retained by the author, who can then continue to exercise them and can allow his work to be reused by third parties, in particular by allowing it to be copied, distributed, adapted, as well as complementary work made on the basis of his work.
+Retention of rights consists of not transferring copyright to the publisher.
+These rights are retained by the author, who can therefore continue to exercise them and allow third parties to reuse their work, specifically by allowing it to be copied, distributed, adapted, and used as the basis for complementary work.

 -

-Implementing the rights retention strategy involves notifying the publisher that an open public license (usually a Creative Commons license) is applied to the submitted manuscript and will be applied to all subsequent versions until the manuscript is accepted for publication after peer review.
+Implementing the rights retention strategy involves notifying the publisher that an open public license (usually a Creative Commons license) applies to the submitted manuscript and will apply to all subsequent versions until the manuscript is accepted for publication after peer review.

 This notification must be made in the following terms:

-[1] Identifier of the FCT funder in the Research Organization Registry (ROR).
+[1] FCT funder identifier in the Research Organization Registry (ROR).

 -

-Although not desirable, the availability of books, monographs and book chapters may be subject to an embargo period of up to 12 months if they are not immediately published in open access by the publisher.
+Although undesirable, it is accepted that the availability of books, monographs, and book chapters may be subject to a maximum embargo period of 12 months if they are not immediately published in open access by the publisher.

-The embargo period allowed is primarily intended to allow publishers to generate revenue that will allow them to sustain their activity.
-The book publishing market is different from that of periodicals, being more atomized and generating smaller revenues.
-On the other hand, the costs of publishing books are higher than for articles and publishers depend on the revenue generated by the sale of single books.
-Finally, book publishers are not guaranteed permanent income from journal subscriptions or APC payments.
+The permitted embargo period is primarily intended to enable publishers to generate revenue to sustain their business.
+The book publishing market differs from that of periodicals in that it is more fragmented and generates lower revenues.
+Furthermore, the costs of publishing books are higher than those of articles, and publishers depend on the revenue generated by the sale of individual books.
+Finally, book publishers do not have the security of permanent revenue generated by periodical subscriptions or APC payments.

 -

-A Creative Commons license is a license based on an alternative model to traditional copyright, giving the author the possibility to define how he wants his work to be used by third parties and, therefore, which rights reserved for him by the traditional copyright regime are allowed to be exercised by third parties.
+A Creative Commons license is a license based on an alternative model to traditional copyright, giving the author the possibility to define how they want their work to be used by third parties and, therefore, which rights reserved under the traditional copyright regime may be exercised by third parties.

-There are several types of Creative Commons license(About CC Licenses - Creative Commons), and the one indicated in FCT's Open Access Policy states that, as a rule, the author must associate a CC-BY, CC-BY-NC, CC-BY-ND or CC-BY-NC-ND license with their article.
+There are several types of Creative Commons licenses ( About CC Licenses – Creative Commons), and the FCT Open Access Policy indicates that, as a rule, authors should associate their articles with a CC-BY, CC-BY-NC, CC-BY-ND, or CC-BY-NC-ND license.

 An equivalent license may also be applied to the work, provided it is authorized by the FCT.